zsiki/GeoEasy/doc/reference_guide.rst

 	the clipboard.
 On Linux use middle mouse button click to paste selected part into another application.

-All strings written to the Calculation results windoware also sent to the log file.
+All strings written to the Calculation results window are also sent to the log file.
 So if this windows is closed the calculation results are preserved in the log and user can review them later.

 File menu
 ~~~~~~~~~